microsoft/vscode-python-templates/fastapi-template/README.md

 - Open the Command Palette in VS Code (**View > Command Palette...**) and run the **Dev Container: Reopen in Container** command.
 - Run the app using the Run and Debug view or by pressing `F5`
 - Test the API functionality by navigating to `/docs` URL to view the Swagger UI
+- To run tests using `pytest`, navigate to the Test Panel to configure your Python test or by triggering the **Python: Configure Tests** command from the Command Palette.